Sabine Parish veteran turning 100, shares story of surprise attack on Pearl Harbor

 According to Mahaffey, his military journey began in May 1941 after graduating from Florien High School.

 “The day I got out of high school in Florien, Louisiana.
-Me, two little boys, took us a whole day to get to Shreveport.”
+Me and two little boys took us a whole day to get to Shreveport.”

 Mahaffey and his friends created a master plan to hitchhike from Florien to Shreveport to join the Navy.
 Unfortunately, they arrived too little too late to register.